susanruimingao/pstR/README.md

 In a terminal, conda create a "phage_typing" environment and install three software fastp(v0.20.1), spades(v3.13.2) and cd-hit(v4.8.1)
 ```
-codna create –n phage_typing –c bioconda fastp spades cd-hit
+codna create –n phage_typing –c bioconda fastp spades cd-hit qiime2

 ```

-#If qiime requires a different version python, which is incompatible with "phage_typing" environment, the qiime environment can be created separately
+ALTERNATIVELY: If qiime requires a different version python, which is incompatible with "phage_typing" environment, the qiime environment can be created separately
 ```
 conda create -n qiime